Kobina001/risk-adaptive-continuous-authentication/application/README.md

 The experiments can be reproduced by:

-1. starting Keycloak;
+1. starting Keycloak
-2. starting the Node.js application;
+2. starting the Node.js application
-3. authenticating through Keycloak;
+3. authenticating through Keycloak
-4. performing the activity associated with an experiment;
+4. performing the activity associated with an experiment
-5. observing the application's response;
+5. observing the application's response
-6. observing the terminal risk monitor;
+6. observing the terminal risk monitor
-7. recording the generated signals and risk score;
+7. recording the generated signals and risk score
 8. comparing the result with the expected behavior.

 Experimental evidence should record: